At the very end of the youth conference, my friend Jenny introduced me to a girl named Rachel outside the auditorium at night.

 So here I am, writing, because I don’t understand anything at this point.
 And that’s okay.

 The next day, I walked into my teacher’s room again early in the morning.

 “What’s up?” she said, reading the ‘I need to tell you something’ look on my face.

 “Oh, my Lea!”
 She hugged me.
 “My City isn’t God!
 My City can’t solve all your problems.
 They create these youth conferences to help students encounter God.
 But you, you already know what you know.”

 “I mean, I thought God was doing something in me because I cried honestly a lot.
 But then I woke up, and I still cried and didn’t want to go school.
-My parents were even like, ‘you went to My City and you’re attitude is still this?'”
+My parents were even like, ‘you went to My City and your attitude is still this?'”
 I laughed.

 “This is what I need you to do,” she said, gently.
 “You need to start learning to say no. The devil can tear you apart.
 Every time a thought comes into your head that makes you want to cry, you’ve got to say no.”

 “Right now you’re letting all these birds poop on your head!
 Stop giving them power over you.
 Stop letting them in!
 Because when you let them in, you hear things like—”